immutability-io/vault-ethereum/README.md

 Having had several occasions to take this PoC to production with companies in the financial and blockchain communities [(plug for Immutability, LLC's custom development!)](mailto:jeff@immutability.io) I've decided to release an upgrade that tries to make the development experience better.
 I've also restricted the surface area of the plugin to a minimum.

+Excepting the `convert` API, which I keep for entertainment value.

 ## Testing - in one terminal...

 ```sh